HippoPlayer/HippoPlayer/src/plugin_api/messages.md

       [authoring_tool] - string : Tool used for creating the music [date]           - string : Creation date of the music [message]        - string : Message
-      [samples]        - bool   : Write this if the song contains samples [array_len]    - int    : Number of samples [strings..]    - string : List of strings (needs to match written array length) [instruments]    - bool   : Write this if the song contains samples [array_len]    - int    : Number of samples [strings..]    - string : List of strings (needs to match written array length)
+      [samples]        - string : Write this if the song contains samples [array_len]    - int    : Number of samples [strings..]    - string : List of strings (needs to match written array length) [instruments]    - string : Write this if the song contains instruments [array_len]    - int    : Number of samples [strings..]    - string : List of strings (needs to match written array length)
 ```